-- A. Distance Education is a formal educational process using technological delivery in which the majority of instructional interaction occurs where students and instructors are not in the same place.
+- 1. Distance Education is a formal educational process using technological delivery in which the majority of instructional interaction occurs where students and instructors are not in the same place.
 Instruction may be synchronous or asynchronous.
 Distance education may employ correspondence study, audio, video, or other electronically-mediated technologies.
-Academic courses or programs are considered to be distance education entities when over fifty percent of the content is delivered through distance education modes. - B. Holy Names University (HNU) offers online courses in a learning centered environment that fulfill the same objectives, meet the same outcomes, and are assessed with the same rigor as traditional courses.
-Just as traditional courses observe standards appropriate to that mode, online courses observe the guidelines and standards in this document. - C. All HNU courses will adhere to current HNU policies and bylaws, and to all WSCUC requirements.
+Academic courses or programs are considered to be distance education entities when fifty percent or more of the content is delivered through distance education modes.
+Currently, HNU does not offer any fully online programs. - 2.
+Holy Names University (HNU) offers online courses in a learning centered environment that fulfill the same objectives, meet the same outcomes, and are assessed with the same rigor as traditional courses.
+Just as